Canvas Accessibility Training Series 2026

 Topic 7 Video Training

-Embedded video coming soon.Topic 8: Color Contrast & Secondary LabelsThis session focuses on two critical accessibility requirements: ensuring sufficient color contrast in your course materials and providing secondary labels that don't rely on color alone.
-Join us to learn practical techniques that help you meet these standards and make your content accessible to all students.
+Embedded video coming soon.Topic 8: Color Contrast & Secondary LabelsThis session focuses on two critical accessibility requirements: ensuring sufficient color contrast in your course materials (both text and non-text materials) and providing secondary labels that do not rely on color alone.

 Topic 8 Highlights